erichamion/js-email-address-validator/README.md

   - options for handling (or not handling) internationalized addresses with high-ASCII or non-ASCII characters
   - whether to allow addresses that meet the specification's length requirements but are too long to be used
   - whether to disallow certain things that are legal but discouraged (such as domain literals)
+  - options to disallow addresses that RFC 5322 considers obsolete

 #### Notes for RFC 5321 compatibility